co-davis/hw4-redux-blog/README.md

 [Link to my blog](myblog.surge.sh)

 In this homework I rolled my own blog platform using react+redux.
+Note: I do not take responsibility for whatever images get pulled up based on the post tags

 ## What worked
 - Everything (routing, API calls, views, etc)